 U.S. Catholic is happy to consider unsolicited submissions.
 At the same time, nearly all of our content is commissioned by the editors, and we accept very few unsolicited manuscripts.
 In addition, due to the high volume of submissions, it may take at least six to eight weeks for a manuscript to receive a response.
 Authors may submit a complete article or a fleshed-out idea; links to published clips are helpful.
 To familiarize yourself with the kinds of articles we run in U.S. Catholic, please spend some time browsing our issue archive.

-Please note that U.S. Catholic does not consider submissions that have simultaneously been sent to any other publication or that have appeared elsewhere in any form, either in print or online.
-This includes articles published on personal blogs or excerpts from books.
+Please note that we plan our editorial calendar well in advance, so article ideas should be submitted at least 6-8 months before they would appear in the magazine.
+U.S. Catholic does not consider submissions that have simultaneously been sent to any other publication or that have appeared elsewhere in any form, either in print or online.
+This includes articles published on personal blogs or excerpts from books, published or unpublished.

 For information on submitting content for online publication at uscatholic.org, click here.